cds-astro/cds-healpix-python/docs/contribute.rst

 .. code-block:: bash

-    python setup.py build_rust
+    python setup.py build

-The generated dynamic library will be located in a build/ folder.
-Just copy it into the root of the python code.
+The generated .so will be located in a build/lib folder.
+Just copy it from build/lib to cdshealpix:

 .. code-block:: bash